leszek-wojcik/Micropython-DS1302/README.md

 Support for DS1302 RealTime clock for Micropython.

 Code is based on mr. *sourceperl* [github project](https://github.com/sourceperl/rpi.rtc) for Raspberry PI.
+(Credit to mr. *sourceperl*)

-Original code was modified/rewritten for Micropython (Credit to mr. *sourceperl*)
+- Original code was modified for Micropython

-Removed dependency with *date_time* python module Tested on ESP8266
+- Removed dependency with *date_time* python module
+- Tested on ESP8266